Yannarp/To-Do-List/README.md

 # ToDoList 📝
-<li>Exercitando the concepts to built the ToDoList, I added the DarkMode/LightMode feature.</li>
+<li>Exercitando the concepts to built the ToDo List, I added the DarkMode/LightMode feature.</li>

 # Website 💻